3D-printed brick

 Made of terracotta, bloc° is a modular cooling system that uses a solar-powered evaporation and airflow mechanism to lower temperatures in unshaded urban areas by up to nine degrees.

-It provides a noticeable cooling effect and improves comfort in key locations such as bus stops, walkways, squares and train stations.
+It provides a noticeable cooling effect and improves comfort in key locations such as bus stops, walkways, squares, and train stations.

 Inspired by "traditional knowledge, natural systems, and urban objects", bloc° demonstrates how design can interact with nature to cool the air through evaporation and self-shading.